centreon/centreon-documentation/en/migrate/migrate-from-20-x.md

 ## Prerequisites

-The following procedure only applies to migration from a **Centreon 20.x** platform installed on a 64-bit GNU/Linux distribution other than CentOS or Red Hat 8.
+The following procedure only applies to migration from a **Centreon 20.x** platform installed on a 64-bit GNU/Linux distribution other than CentOS / Oracle Linux / RHEL 8.

 ## Migrate